 100 Level Courses

-105A.
+105A & 105B.
 Africa in World History.
 (3h).
-T/R 12:30-1:45.
-A-102.
+MWF 11:00-11:50 & 12:00-12:50.
+A-103 & A-102.
 Plageman.
 While popular imagination suggests that the African continent has been isolated from history and historical events, this course examines Africa and Africans as central to the development of the wider world.
 Throughout the duration of the semester, we will analyze how Africans have influenced and were influenced by global events, particularly in the regions of the Mediterranean Sea, Indian Ocean, and expanding Atlantic World.
 Major themes include the emergence and interrelations of early civilizations, the spread of Christianity and Islam, expanding networks of economic exchange, and migration.
 The course places major emphasis on slavery, the Trans-Atlantic, Trans-Saharan and Indian Ocean slave trades, and the creation of the African Diaspora.
 After establishing Africa’s centrality to the emergence of the modern world, the class examines how Africans and peoples of African descent experienced and shaped major historical events and periods of the recent past.
 (CD, D)

-108A and 108B.
+108A.
 Americas and the World.
 (3h).
-T/R 9:30-10:45 and 11:00-12:15.
+T/R 9:30-10:45.
 A-102.
 Ruddiman.
 The nickname of a nation-state, the label for two continents, an idea, and a space where human history careened in a new direction –the history of the Americas, from the last ice age to the present, is one of the movement of people and the creation of new communities, cultures, and identities.
 This course examines roughly a thousand years of historical change: the rise of American civilizations, the Columbian exchange, colonization and the first globalization, slavery and abolition, revolutions, the rise of new empires, and the contested ideas of citizenship and liberty.
 (CD, D)

-108C and 108D.
+108B & 108C.
 Americas and the World.
 (3h).
-T/R 2:00-3:15 and 11:00-12:15.
+T/R 11:00-12:15 & 2:00-3:15.
 A-208.
 Yarfitz.
 The historical narratives you learned in high school and at the movies are not the only true stories about the past.
 This course explores the history of North, South, and Central America with an emphasis on debunking historical myths.
 We will consider how and why multiple versions of past events get created, why some persist longer than others, and which we each find most convincing.
 Our myth-busting includes: Conquest; the French, British, and Spanish colonial empires; indigenous resistance; slavery and freedom; piracy; neo-imperialism; immigration; Revolutions; the Cold War; dictatorship; the Drug War.
 (CD, D)

 200 Level Courses

-206A.
-The Early Middle Ages: The Birth of Europe, 400-1100.
+207A.
+High Middle Ages and Renaissance: Reform, Revival, and Renewal in Europe, 1150-1550.
 (3h).
 MWF 11:00-11:50.
-A-103.
+A-102.
 O’Connell.
 The central question of this course is one of identity: at what point can we speak of a distinctively “European” identity?
 In order to answer this question, we will investigate the political, cultural, religious, and material history of Europe from the later Roman Empire to the end of the Viking invasions around the turn of the millennium.
 Once dismissed as the “Dark Ages,” scholars now point to this as an era when some of the key cultural, political, and artistic foundations of later European history were forged.
 Indeed, these centuries saw the “birth” of a distinctive Western European civilization that arose from the ashes of ancient Greece and Rome.

 300 Level Courses